Dashboard | 2015-2019

-This graph shows the funding investments over the past three years and breaks them out into their major categories and subcategories.
+This graph shows the funding investments and related measurables over the past 5 years.

-This graph shows the funding investments by sector over the past three years.
+This graph shows the funding investments by sector over the last five years.

 Austin Energy Urban Heat Fund (AEUHF) | Provided annually by Austin Energy this allotment is dedicated to funding tree planting, as trees are an important tool to combat the effects of urban heat.